 This is similar to dark humor in some ways, in which a joke is made that is not meant to be inherently funny but to make light of something horrific.
 In dark satire, a ruthless political leader might be satirized through the use of much darker and unpleasant metaphors.
-The Bret Easton Ellis novel American Psycho is an example of dark satire, in which the excess and greed of the American business culture of the 1980s is satirized through the violence and self-indulgence of the main character.
+The Bret Easton Ellis novel American Psycho is an example of this style of satire, in which the excess and greed of the American business culture of the 1980s is satirized through the violence and self-indulgence of the main character.
 Selfishness and inhumanity are portrayed in the book via the protagonist, who is a serial killer who works on Wall Street, and how other characters interact with him.

 A Modest Proposal by Jonathan Swift is, perhaps, the most famous work of dark satire.
 In this 1729 work, Swift proposes a solution for the poor and hungry citizens of Ireland, in which they sell their children as meat to wealthy English people.
-This is, of course, a horrifying and repulsive prospect, and this type of dark satire is meant to make the reader recoil from the very idea.
+This is, of course, a horrifying and repulsive prospect, and this type of satire is meant to make the reader recoil from the very idea.
 In this moment of disgust, however, the reader is meant to understand that the suggestion is meant as a commentary on the apathy of the wealthy toward the poor, and the desperate measures people may take to survive.